Updated April 18, 2026

 There may be a time when you need to bypass the Windows GUI (Graphical User Interface) and enter commands directly into an Administrative Command Prompt.
-Quite a few of our favorite Geeks Tips require the use of it.
+Quite a few of our favorite Geek Tips require its use.
 So here's how to open a Command Prompt with Administrator privileges in Windows 11.

 The Command Prompt with Administrator privileges in Windows 11